johnabsher/slabby.xyz/astro-v1/src/content/blog/how-it-was-made.md

 * [Astro](https://astro.build/) for Static Site Generation

 I'm pretty happy with it so far - it's lightning fast and easy to work with.
-I have very limited Astro experience - time will tell if that's what I want to stay with.:w
+I have very limited Astro experience - time will tell if that's what I want to stay with.